rmyorston/busybox-w32/README.md

  - Don't do wild things with Windows drive or UNC notation.
  - Wildcard expansion is disabled by default, though it can be turned on at compile time.
 This only affects command line arguments to the binary:  the BusyBox shell has full support for wildcards.
  - Handling of users, groups and permissions is totally bogus.
 The system only admits to knowing about the current user and always returns the same hardcoded uid, gid and permission values.
- - Windows XP and Windows Server 2003 sometimes have trouble with forward slashes in environment variables.
+ - Some crufty old Windows code (Windows XP, cmd.exe) doesn't like forward slashes in environment variables.
 The -X shell option (which must be the first argument) prevents busybox-w32 from changing backslashes to forward slashes.
+If Windows programs don't run from the shell it's worth trying it.
  - Currently only 32-bit builds of BusyBox work.
 If you want to install 32-bit BusyBox in a system directory on a 64-bit version of Windows you should put it in `C:\Windows\SysWOW64`, not `C:\Windows\System32`.
 On 64-bit systems the latter is for 64-bit binaries.